 My latest novel is set in a run down seaside town, where the local football club is battling to retain its Premier League status.
 I hope you will take a look.

-A Matter of Life and Death
+A Matter of Life and Death - a summary

 In April 1981, ex-Liverpool manager Bill Shankly was interviewed by Shelley Rodhe on Granada TV.
 Alongside him in the studio was former Prime Minister Harold Wilson.
 Shankly told the audience, “Somebody said: 'Football's a matter of life and death to you.’
 I said, 'Listen it's more important than that.’”